Sea94/Sea94.github.io/README.md

 Talk: [https://youtu.be/DAk99Id9Vt0](https://youtu.be/DAk99Id9Vt0)

-We aimed at devising a holistic model of social and emotional qualities with which users desire their chatbots to comply.
+We aimed at devising a holistic model of social and emotional qualities that users expect from their chatbots.
 We conducted an exploratory user study to understand the desired qualities of chatbots with a special focus on their emotional intelligence.
 Further, we developed a model of the desired traits, called the PEACE model (Politeness, Entertainment, Attentive Curiosity, and Empathy), and validated it through a large-scale survey and structural equation modeling.
 The study sheds light on the importance of and interplay between the chatbots’ qualities and the effect of users’ attitudes and concerns on their expectations of the technology, and provides design implications for the development of socially adequate and emotionally aware open-domain chatbots.

 ## COVER: Make volunteering services easily accessible for risk groups